Hyperproperty: Properties

 Since hyperproperties are exactly the elements of the power set $\mathbb{P}(\mathbb{P}(\Phi))$, they are closed under intersection and union.

 The lower Vietoris topology of a standard topology on trace properties yields a topology on the set of hyperproperties.

 Applications

+Several program logics have been developed for checking that a program conforms to a hyperproperty.

-Several program logics (most notably, HyperLTL) and model checking algorithms have been developed for checking that a system conforms to a hyperproperty.
+HyperLTL and some model checking algorithms have been developed for checking that a finite state system conforms to a hyperproperty.